 You can even prepare the chicken and corn a day or two beforehand.
 If you cook a bit extra, you can keep some of the chicken out and enjoy it for other dishes as well.

 Once you're ready to make your easy chicken tortilla soup, you can use just one pot from start to finish.
-An enameled cast iron dutch oven is ideal for use, as it will cook at an even temperature and won't burn your ingredients.
+An enameled cast iron dutch oven or double dutch oven is ideal for use, as it will cook at an even temperature and won't burn your ingredients.

 We have shared a healthy tortilla soup.
 It is chock-full of tomatoes, beans, and corn for some healthy fiber and nutrients.
 The addition of lime adds some serious vitamin C.